Dre Campbell Farm

 Once they’re removed, drop them into a bowl or bucket filled with soapy water; this will kill the bugs quickly and effectively.

-And if you see small black specs on your asparagus, those are likely the beetle eggs.
-Pick them off as well.
+And if you see the eggs, pick them off as well.

 2. Beneficial Insects

-It turns out, certain helpful insects can help you out as well!
+It turns out that certain beneficial insects can help you out as well!
 These insects feed on bugs on asparagus without causing any harm to the plant.

 Ladybugs are a great example.
 They will eat asparagus beetle eggs and larvae.
 You can buy ladybugs from garden or home improvement stores or even online in bulk.

-Green lacewings are another type of beneficial insect that can eat up those pesky asparagus beetles.
+Green lacewings are another beneficial insect that can eat up those pesky asparagus beetles.
 Like ladybugs, you can buy green lacewings.
-They will also eat the eggs and larvae.
+They will also eat the eggs and larvae of the beetles.

 Ground beetles and social wasps are other asparagus beetle predators.